anusar01/ExpenseTrackerApp/README.md

 # ExpenseTrackerApp
 Expense tracker app - spendly

-Installed flutter and android studio started with basics.
+Design the UI
+Define the functionalities and create frontend

+How to connect frontend with the backend?